-It was concluded through this study that social acceptance of O and A level education system in Pakistan was due to better learning, fair examination system, advanced and better curriculum, easy admission in foreign universities, provision of quality education, better learning environment, knowledge based education system, status symbol for family, flexible scheme of studies, up-to-date, comprehensive and informative courses, international acceptance and recognition, better professional careers and dynamic future for students.

-It was also found that O and A level education system was expensive in Pakistan.
+Language in India www.languageinindia.com 11 : 11 November 2011 Umbreen Ishfaq, Ph.D., Muhammad Naseer Ud Din, Ph.D. and Shamas ul Huda, MS. Scholar Academic Value of "O" and "A" Levels Education System in Pakistan 341 It was concluded through this study that Academic value of O and A levels education system in Pakistan was due to better learning, fair examination system, advanced and better curriculum, easy admission in foreign universities, provision of quality education, better learning environment, knowledge based education system, status symbol for family, flexible scheme of studies, up-to-date, comprehensive and informative courses, international acceptance and recognition, better professional careers and dynamic future for students.
+It was also found that O and A levels education system were expensive in Pakistan.
 Majority of the students belong to elite class of society.